hyperledger/indy-hipe/text/dkms/dkms-v4.md

 1. **No single point of failure.** With DKMS, there is no central CA or other registration authority whose failure can jeopardize large swaths of users.

 2. **Interoperability.** DKMS will enable any two identity owners and their applications to perform key exchange and create encrypted P2P connections without reliance on proprietary software, service providers, or federations.

+3. **Portability.** DKMS will enable identity owners to avoid being locked into any specific implementation of a DKMS-compatible wallet, agent, or agency.
+Identity owners should—with the appropriate security safeguards—be able to use the DKMS protocol itself to move the contents of their wallet (though not necessarily the actual cryptographic keys) between compliant DKMS implementations.

 3. **Resilient trust infrastructure.** DKMS incorporates all the advantages of distributed ledger technology for decentralized access to cryptographically verifiable data.
 It then adds on top of it a distributed web of trust where any peer can exchange keys, form connections, and issue/accept verifiable credentials from any other peer.